 My husband decided to stay on the shore while I went in to make sure he didn’t steal anything.
 We then switched places but it was getting late and we didn’t want to be the only ones in the area.

-Despite the crazy guy, this makes the list for the best places for snorkeling in Oahu!
+Despite the crazy guy, this makes the list for the best places to snorkel in Oahu!

-Shark’s cove is not like Hanauma Bay. (which is a paid snorkeling area) It is more like pulling over on the side of the road and hitting the ocean.
-Although, there are showers and restroom facilitates available at this site.
+Shark’s cove snorkeling is not like Hanauma Bay. (which is a paid snorkeling area) It is more like pulling over on the side of the road and hitting the ocean.
+Although, there are showers and restroom facilities available at this site.

-Snorkeling at Turtle Bay was amazing!
+Snorkeling at Turtle Bay is amazing!
 Turtle Bay is a resort on the Northshore of Oahu.
 This enormous resort will not disappoint!

 One thing some people do not know is that there is a public beach located right next to the property.
 This cove is named Kuilima Cove.
-Snorkeling at Kuilima Cove is a great place to learn because it is protected from incoming waves.
+Snorkeling at Kuilima Cove is a great place for beginner snorkeling in Oahu because it is protected from incoming waves.

 There are schools and more schools of fish.
 Most likely you will see a sea turtle or even an ell.
 We were able to see hundreds of fish.
 Summer months may be better as the north shore has more waves coming in the winter.
 The beach itself is small but it is very lovely.